Profile: The Ukrainian-born “Kremlin consigliere” with Putin’s ear

 The geeky and cerebral Dmitriev, 46, is an unlikely confidante for Putin.
 Unlike his macho and sporty boss, he is socially awkward but his connections in Wall Street have helped raise the profile of the RDIF and attract funds from across the spectrum of global nations, from Saudi Arabia, China and Kuwait to France and Italy.

 Before the coronavirus (COVID-19) pandemic, only those who were seriously interested in the economy knew about Dmitriev and his great finance prowess.
-But Dmitriev became the hero of state-controlled news after Putin assigned the RDIF the task of fighting coronavirus domestically and spearheading the promotion and sales of Russian-made vaccines overseas.
+But Dmitriev became the hero of state-controlled news after Putin assigned the RDIF with the task of fighting coronavirus domestically and spearheading the promotion and sales of Russian-made vaccines overseas.

-Under Dmitriev, the RDIF has supported the development of SputnikV, the COVID-19 vaccine developed by the Gamaleya Centre, and is investing in mass production of the vaccine by RDIF portfolio companies.
+Under Dmitriev, the RDIF has supported the development of SputnikV, the COVID-19 vaccine developed by the Gamaleya Centre, and is investing in the mass production of the vaccine via its portfolio companies.

-The pandemic has been good for Dmitriev and strengthened his potion in the Kremlin and internationally, as he become of one of Russia’s main newsmakers, announcing huge sales orders of the vaccines to countries around the globe
+The pandemic has been good for Dmitriev and strengthened his position in the Kremlin and internationally, as he become of one of Russia’s main newsmakers, announcing huge sales orders of the vaccines to countries around the globe.

 Such is Dmitriev’s influence these days that one influential Moscow-based economist dubbed him: “the Kremlin consigliere.”